Notifiable work for plumbing and drainage

-Approved audit program established under section 33TB(1) of the Plumbing And Drainage Act 2002 (PD Act) to be published under section 33TC of the PD Act.
+Approved audit program established under section 47(1) of the Plumbing and Drainage Act 2018 (PD Act) to be published under section 47(4) of the PD Act.

-Under the PD Act, the Queensland Building and Construction Commission Commissioner may prepare and approve an audit program under which the Commissioner may audit licensees to find out if they have been complying with Part 4 of the PD Act for notifiable work.
+Under the PD Act, the Queensland Building and Construction Commission Commissioner may prepare and approve an audit program under which the Commissioner may audit licensees to find out if they have been complying with section 83 of the PD Act for notifiable work.

-This notice of an approved audit program is published in accordance with section 33TC of the PD Act.
+This notice of an approved audit program is published in accordance with section 47(4) of the PD Act.

 |Criteria for licensees||

-All licensees, of the below listed classes, who may perform regulated plumbing and drainage work in Queensland, including notifiable work, may be randomly selected for audit.
+All licensees, of the listed classes below, who may perform regulated plumbing and drainage work in Queensland, including notifiable work, may be randomly selected for audit.

 The selection process is random and licensees may be chosen through advertising, industry forums or off the Plumbing and Drainage Contractor Licence list held by the QBCC.